Cordyceps Militaris vs. Sinensis

 During the early 20th century, the Lloyd brothers introduced this priceless mushroom to America.
 Later on, during the explosion of the pharmaceutical industry, several products based on cordyceps sinensis were produced.

-It’s important to notice that even though in 2007 this mysterious mushroom was renamed as Ophiocordyceps sinensis, many publications still use the name C. sinensis.
+Its important to notice that even though in 2007 this mysterious mushroom was renamed as Ophiocordyceps sinensis, many publications still use the name C. sinensis.

 Nowadays, this fungus is harvested by several communities around Asia.
 For them, finding these magic mushrooms is like winning the lottery.
 Caterpillar fungus prices rise by an average of 20% each year due to their growing demand in Western countries.